 21.07 Animal resources and fisheries sector has greater employment opportunities and income generating potential in Orissa.
-Rivers along-with 480 km long coastline of Orissa have considerable potential for inland and marine fish production that can boost exports generate income for the State.
-Incorporating fishery development as a major policy measure, the State Agricultural Policy, 1996 emphasizes on adoption of scientific methods of pisciculture, provision of assistance to fishermen, intensive fishing operation in deep sea, training of fishermen on fish culture and capture.
-The per-capita availability of milk in our State during 2005-06 was 95 gm. /day as against 232 gm./ day at all-India level during 2004-05.
+Rivers along-with 480 kms. long coastline of Orissa have considerable potential for inland and marine fish production that can boost exports generate income for the Incorporating fishery development as a major policy measure, the State Agricultural Policy, 1996 emphasizes on adoption of scientific methods of pisciculture, provision of assistance to fishermen, intensive fishing operation in deep sea, training of fishermen on pisciculture and capture.
+Next to crop production, animal husbandry is the most important income generating activity in rural household.
+During 2006-07, 1430.69 TMT of milk were produced in the state with per capita availability of 103 gms./day, which lags behind the all India figures.
 This is due to genetic erosion and fodder scarcity.
-As per livestock census 2003, out of total cattle and buffalo population only 7.6% were crossbreed/improved varieties and 1.69% belonged to crossbreed milch category.
-In order to boost up milk production to a artificial significant level, large scale insemination is being emphasized in the ongoing Plan Programmes.
+As per livestock census 2003, out of total cattle and buffalo population, only 7.6% were crossbreed/improved varieties and 1.69% belonged to crossbreed milch category.
+In order to boost up milk production to a significant level, large scale artificial insemination is being emphasized in the ongoing Plan Programmes.
+During 2006-07, about 1425 million eggs were produced in the state with per capita availability of 38 eggs per annum.